adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

 cv2.destroyAllWindows()
 ```

-# THIS IS THE 1ST OUTPUT:
+# HERE IS THIS IMAGE USED:

 ![Alt Text](images/pic_1.jpg)

-# THIS IS THE 2ND OUTPUT:
+#HERE IS THIS IMAGE USED:

 ![Alt Text](images/pic_2.jpg)